-Singer Paul Simon includes something of a Christmas song on his new album.
+Singer Paul Simon includes something similar to a Christmas song on his album “So Beautiful or So What.”
 In it, the narrator is working two low-paying jobs and worrying about the expenses of the upcoming holiday.
-"Oh, the music may be merry, but it's only temporary.
-Santa Claus is coming to town," Simon says.
+“Oh, the music may be merry, but it’s only temporary.
+I know Santa Claus is coming to town,” Simon says.

 “I don’t think there are any general rules, and that is why it is so challenging for people,” says Nancy Mitchell, who runs The Etiquette Advocate in Washington, D.C.
 For those who are light on discretionary funds, there are plenty of homemade options, she says.
 They also say environmentally friendly gifts are all the rage, and donations made in the name of the receiver are popular, too.